angular/angular/aio/content/guide/signal-inputs.md

 ## Monitoring changes

-When using decorator-based inputs (`@Input`), it is difficult to monitor whenever an input's value is changing.
-Developers used two approaches to monitor value changes:

-* using the `ngOnChanges` lifecycle hook.
-* using setters to run logic whenever the input changes.

 With signal inputs, users can leverage the `effect` function.
 The function will execute whenever the input changes.